2148parr/p8105_final/final_project.md

 **The planned analyses / visualizations / coding challenges:**

-*Outcomes*: Emotional well-being, Risk of depression using the PHQ depression scale
+*Outcomes*: Emotional well-being, or depression risk using the PHQ-2 depression scale (derived with two variables, hc\[round\#\]depresan1 and hc\[round\#\]depresan2 that are summed)

-*Tentative predictors and covariates*: Social network, home environment (ex. mobility / assitive devices), physical capacity (ability to walk, lift, etc.), cognitive assessment (memory, at risk for dementia), driving and transportation, assistance with ADLs, demographic variables (age, race, education) - initial answers in round 1.
+*Tentative predictors and covariates*: Social network size, physical health score (derived from summed cardio exercise and walk variables), cognitive assessment (memory, at risk for dementia), assistance with ADLs like groceries and banking, demographic variables (age, race, education) - initial values for these in round 1 and 5.

-We would also like to visualize how the association between predictor(s) and outcomes change over time.
+We would also like to visualize how the association between predictor(s) and outcomes change over time, possibly using a growth curve model.

 **The planned timeline:**

--   November 13 by 1:00 pm Form a team and submit a proposal Written proposal document
+-   November 13 by 1:00 pm \| Form a team and submit a proposal Written proposal document
--   November 15, Group meeting to prepare / regroup
--   November 16-19 Project review meeting Zoom meeting – no “deliverable”
+-   November 16-19 \| Project review meeting Zoom meeting – no
+    “deliverable”
+-   November 20 by 9:00 pm \| Data cleaning / initial analysis / initial
+    visuals
+-   November 27 by 9:00pm \| First check-in meeting
+-   December 05 by 9:00 pm \| Second check-in meeting
--   December 11 by 4:00 pm Report Written report giving detailed project description
+-   December 11 by 4:00 pm \| Report Written report giving detailed
+    project description
--   December 11 by 4:00 pm Webpage and screencast Webpage overview of project, with short explanatory video (published online)
+-   December 11 by 4:00 pm \| Webpage and screencast Webpage overview of
+    project, with short explanatory video (published online)
--   December 11 by 8:00 pm Peer assessment Brief assessment of your teammates contributions (as a short document)
+-   December 11 by 8:00 pm \| Peer assessment Brief assessment of your
+    teammates contributions (as a short document)
--   December 16 “In class” discussion of projects Enjoy hearing about projects!
+-   December 16 \| “In class” discussion of projects Enjoy hearing about projects!
 (Also get hex stickers)